AdobeDocs/journey-optimizer-learn.en/help/overview.md

     </a>
     </div>
     <p>
-    <em>Learn the difference between live and global reports, how to access and analyze the Journey and the Message specific reports, and how to modify the report dashboards.
+    <em>Learn the difference between live and global reports, how to access and analyze the journey- and the message-specific reports, and how to modify the report dashboards.

 </em>
     <p>